kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

       : true;
   ```
 - **Replacement Behavior:**
-  - Join can be replaced with same level of strictness OR higher level (stricter).
+  - A join can be replaced with the **same or a stricter** join type under the same ID.
+Intuitively: a weaker join (for example, `LEFT`) may be “tightened” to a stricter one (for example, `INNER`), but a stricter join must **not** be loosened to a weaker one (for example, `INNER` must not become `LEFT`).
-  - Same behavior on runtime level.
+  - The same rule applies at runtime: attempts to loosen join strictness are treated as no-ops.
-  - If replacement would violate strictness rules: no error, just no-op (join not replaced).
+  - If a replacement would violate these strictness rules, there is no error – the existing join is simply left unchanged.

 ### 4.3.
 Validation